Alfresco/docs-alfresco/process-automation/latest/model/connectors/docusign.md

 ### Events

-The DocuSign connector produces events when the DocuSign envelope changes its status, the events are:
+The DocuSign connector produces events when the DocuSign envelope changes its status.

 > **Note:** These events can be consumed by the process using Triggers.
 For example, a BPMN catch message event inside a process can be waiting for a trigger event that is set to `ENVELOPE_DECLINED`, and a trigger action set to throw a BPMN message.